 c.
 The Dean of the School of Dentistry;

-2.2.1 When the faculty of the School of Dentistry functions as a committee of the Academic Senate; or eligible faculty members (School of Dentistry Bylaw 2.2 a-d) may vote (SF Bylaw 100); all other member of the faculty have the privilege of the floor for discussion.
-In all other matters, all faculty have full voting privileges.
+2.2.1 When the Faculty of the School of Dentistry functions as a committee of the Academic Senate; or when other Faculty members are eligible to vote (see, School of Dentistry Bylaw 2.2 a-d; SF Bylaw 100); all other member of the Faculty have the privilege of the floor for discussion.
+In all other matters, all Faculty have full voting privileges.

 3. OFFICERS AND THEIR DUTIES

 3.1 Chair.
 The Chair of the Faculty Council will serve as Chair of the Faculty.